AlexOkayJ/ibmmq-kotlin-concurrency-example/README.md

 # ibm-mq-kotlin-concurrency
 ### FOR WHAT
 I am backend developer and when I started using Kotlin, I constantly lacked examples of how it can be used for enterprise backend tasks.
-This example shows how you can use Kotlin and channels for asynchronous processing of IBM MQ messages in non-hierarchical CSP style, and ofcourse you can replace it with another MQ manager or message broker like Kafka.
+This example shows how you can use Kotlin and channels for asynchronous processing of IBM MQ messages in non-hierarchical CSP style, and of course you can replace it with another MQ manager or message broker like Kafka.

-Main goal of this is use Kotlin non blocking coroutines for blocking tasks, when you have three tasks where every task need 5 second for have been done (insert to database, send to rest etc.) in typicaly way with consistent execute you need 15 second for this work in our sample you need just 5 second for this.
+Main goal of this is use Kotlin non blocking coroutines for blocking tasks, when you have three tasks where every task need 5 second for have been done (insert to database, send to rest etc.) in typically way with consistent execute you need 15 second for this work if u use threads u need 5 second but you block threads and this is very expensive operation in our sample you need just 5 second for this and you don't block thread.
-And i think its great for messaging because usually when we work with it all messages are being processed in the same way, so we can processed a large number of messages per second by this way.
+And i think its great for messaging because usually when we work with some message system all messages are being processed in the same way, so we can process numerous messages per second by this way without care about memory overhead or block threads.

 ### USAGE
 For start this sample you need IBM MQ manager.
 You can take it from DockerHub as a docker image you can run a queue manager with the default configuration and a listener on port 1414 using the following command. :